archidemi/TableauStory_BaseballData/README.md

 1. What does the color mean?

 #### Plot 5
-1. The plot names "h-bat-hist", "w-bat-hist" is mysterious...
+1. The plot names "h-bat-hist", "w-bat-hist" seem mysterious...

+#### Plot 6
+1. Only coloring or sizing may be more straightforward instead of the two indicating the same thing.

+#### Plot 7
+1. The same thing as in Plot 5.

+#### Plot 8
+1. Lots of presentation but lack of information.

 ### Resources
 https://onlinehelp.tableau.com/current/pro/desktop/en-us/buildexamples_histogram.html